Computing and Using Minimal Polynomials: A Modular Approach for Minimal Polynomials

 In this subsection we present some timings for the computation of minimal polynomials of elements in zero-dimensional affine $\QQ$-algebras.

 The column \textbf{Example} gives the reference number to the examples listed below.
+The column \textbf{GB} gives the times to compute the \texttt{DegRevLex}-Gr\"obner basis.
+Under the heading \textbf{MinPoly} the column $\QQ$ gives the times of the direct computation over $\QQ$ using Algorithm~\ref{MinPoly:alg:MinPolyQuotDef}) \textsc{MinPolyQuotDef}; under the sub-heading \textbf{Modular} the first sub-column gives the times of the computation using Algorithm~\ref{MinPoly:alg:modular} \textsc{MinPolyQuotModular} (which internally uses \textsc{MinPolyQuotDef} for each modular computation) with full verification over $\QQ$, \ie~checking that the reconstructed polynomial actually vanishes on the input polynomial, while the second sub-column gives the time with a heuristic verification over $\FF_p$ for 3 random primes between $10^9$ and $2\cdot 10^9$; the third sub-column \textbf{(\#$p$)} gives the number of primes used for the reconstruction.
+In the tables, all times are in seconds.

-The column \textbf{GB} gives the times to compute the Gr\"obner basis (in seconds); the columns \textbf{(MinPoly) $\QQ$}, and \textbf{Modular} give respectively the times (in seconds) of the computation of the MinPolyQuotDef over $\QQ$, and MinPolyQuotModular (using MinPolyQuotDef for the modular computations).
-The columns \textbf{(\#$p$)}, \textbf{coeff}, and \textbf{deg} give an indication of the complexity of the output: the first is the number of primes used to reconstruct the answer, the second expresses the maximum magnitude of the numerators and denominators of the coefficients, and the third is the degree.
+The columns \textbf{coeff} and \textbf{deg} give an indication of the size of the minimal polynomial: the first expresses the maximum magnitude of the numerators and denominators of the coefficients, and the second is the degree.